 Rest is essential for the recovery of your cat.
 Don’t let him outside, at least until his stitches are out, keep him quiet and in a confined area while he recovers.

-Your cat’s stitches and wound need to be checked daily to make sure they aren’t coming loose and that the wound is healing properly.
-Any signs of infection such as oozing, redness, and swelling needs immediate veterinary attention.
+Check the stitches every day to make sure they haven’t come loose and that the wound is healing.
+Any signs of infection such as oozing, redness, and swelling need immediate veterinary attention.

-Your veterinarian may wish to see your cat a week or so after the operation to make sure everything is healing well.
-If he has stitches, they will be removed at this time.
+Your veterinarian will schedule a follow-up a week or so after the operation to make sure everything is healing well; he will remove stitches at this time.

-Sometimes a cat will not pull through from surgery.
-This is incredibly hard to bear, butunfortunately it does happen.
+- Sometimes a cat will not pull through from surgery, fortunately, it is quite rare.